demon221/CarND-Behavioral-Cloning-P3/writeup_report.md

 |dense_3 (Dense)      |        (None, 10)          |      510   |
 |dense_4 (Dense)      |        (None, 1)           |      11    |

+It has a totally number of `252,219` parameters in the model.

 Here is a visualization of the NVIDIA's model architecture.

 ![alt text][image1]